open-source-lab-DFKI/bikerider/README.md

   - To outline all pre-installed plugins in the project environment, type: `cordova platforms ls`.

 Thereafter the app is ready to be build.
 To build an Android APK, run `ionic cordova build android` for building the Android APK, or `ionic cordova run android` for building the APK and installing it on the first available Android device.

+A message like *The plugin @ionic/cli-plugin-cordova is not installed.
+Would you like to install it and continue?
+(Y/n)* should appear.
+Accept it by typing `Y`.

 ## Troubleshooting